asikist/word.tagging/README.md

 ## Data
    For now I am providing some small data files in Greek, just for testing purposes.
 Since the size of the experimental data is more than 500MB zipped, email me on asikis.thomas@gmail.com. and I will provide you with a download link.

+## Tokenizer
+   The tokenizer, when used as a standalone tool via its main method, will print out the tokenized song.
+If it's used by another class, the tokenize method returns the List<String> containing the song which can be used as necessary.
+   The tokens are:
+   |<new verse>|, which marks a new verse
+   |<new lyric>|, which marks a new lyric
+   |<repetition start>|, which marks the start of a repetition*
+   |<repetition end>|, which marks the end of a repetition end*
+   |<word>|, which marks a new word(in the context of song tokenization, this token is unnecessary and therfore discarted from the List<String>)

+   *when the two tokens are placed one after another in the list, it means that only the following lyric is repeated.